zoe-zhang-seu/SmartTaskManager/README.md

 A lightweight console-based task manager built with C#.
 Supports adding, completing, and deleting tasks — with live event notifications.

+This task is mainly to learn the usage of Event in c# .net

 ![Demo](./Logs/demo.gif)

 ---